jlousada315/NNE-TCP/README.md

 * **Lightweight**
 * **Modular** to fit different system configurations.

-## Class Scheme

-### Summary:
+## Summary:
-OOP-Scheme that takes raw CI Data, transforms it and cleans it.
+OOP-Scheme takes raw CI Data, transforms it and cleans it.
 By reimplementing the Keras DataGenerator class, we can generate new batches of data on-the-fly, saving up memory.
   Then the data is used to feed a Neural Network Embedding Machine Learning Model that will be used to make predictions on unseen data, i.e. make more meaningful test orderings to catch regressions quicker.

+## Class Scheme:

+Below we have the framework depicted in UML:

 [![UML](images/ClassDiagramUML.png)](http://typo3.demo.aimeos.org/)